THE DHARMA FLOWER SUTRA SEEN THROUGH

 so you must listen carefully.

-The fourth important point with regard to the last four lines of the sixth chapter of the Dharma Flower Sutra: “All of you will become enlightened just as the cause and karmic circumstances are embedded in your lives and mine.
+The fourth important point, with regard to the last few lines of the Sixth Chapter of the Dharma Flower Sutra (Hokke-kyō): “All of you will become enlightened, just as the cause and karmic circumstances are embedded in your lives and mine.
 This I must explain further.”

-Here Shākyamuni describes this profundity of cause and concomitancy that is internalized in our existences for the benefit of those in the assembly who had lesser propensities.
+Here Shākyamuni describes this profundity of cause and concomitancy that is internalised in our existences, for the benefit of those in the assembly who had lesser propensities.

-This is why the Universal Teacher Myôraku said in his Annotations on the Textual Explanation of the Dharma Flower Sutra, “You should know that, in this present age of the final period of the Dharma of Shākyamuni, after hearing the Dharma only a single time one can accept it as being the truth.”
+This is why the Universal Teacher Myōraku (Miao-lo) said, in his Annotations on the Textual Explanation of the Dharma Flower Sutra, “You should know that, in this present age of the final period of the Dharma of Shākyamuni, after hearing the Dharma only a single time, one can accept it as being the truth.”
 This is certainly due to the seeds of enlightenment being embedded in our lives.

-Creative Commons LicenseTHE DHARMA FLOWER SUTRA SEEN THROUGH THE ORAL TRANSMISSION OF Nichiren by Martin Bradley
+Creative Commons LicenseTHE DHARMA FLOWER SUTRA SEEN THROUGH THE ORAL TRANSMISSION OF NICHIREN DAISHŌNIN by Martin Bradley

 is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 Canada License